MyCryptoCheckout/wordpress/readme.txt

 == Description ==

 Cryptocurrency payment gateway for WooCommerce and Easy Digital Downloads.
-Receive coins directly into the wallet of your choice.
+Receive coins, including Bitcoin, directly into the wallet of your choice.

 https://www.youtube.com/watch?v=nUoJ9ziaAJQ